Side effects of chemotherapy

 • Let your doctor know if your diarrhoea lasts longer than 24 hours or if you have pain, cramping or bleeding with diarrhoea.

 Chemotherapy and pain medicines such as opioids can cause constipation.
-Other factors that may make constipation worse are poor appetite and eating less, dehydration, and spending a lot of time sitting or lying down.
+Other things that may make constipation worse are eating less, drinking less (dehydration) and spending a lot of time sitting or lying down.

 What can you do?

-• Drink at least 6 to 8 cups of fluid (1500 ml) each day, and keep yourself well hydrated.
+• Drink at least 6 to 8 cups of fluid (1500 mL in total) each day, and keep yourself well hydrated.

 • Eat regular meals.
 Don't miss breakfast.